 Related events

-- Art at the Park (February 20th to 23rd): a high-quality art fair held on the premises of the luxury Park Hyatt Vienna in the centre of town
+February 2026 might bring a repeat of Art at the Park (2026 dates TBA): a high-quality art fair held on the premises of the luxury Park Hyatt Vienna in the centre of town.

 Valentine’s Day

 (Come for a kiss.
-Last February saw free evening entry to the Klimt rooms at Upper Belvedere with a courtesy professional photo opportunity too; press photo © Ivory Rose Photography / Belvedere, Wien)
+Couples enjoy free evening entry to the Klimt rooms at Upper Belvedere for a courtesy professional photo opportunity; press photo © Ivory Rose Photography / Belvedere, Wien)

 Ah, the dance of hearts begins afresh on February 14th.
 But what to do with a loved one to celebrate the day in Vienna?